A serious senior man listens attentively as a mid adult male bank employee explains the bank's mobile app.

 Key takeaways

-• A backdoor Roth IRA is not a type of IRA; rather it can be considered a strategy that allows high-income earners who exceed Roth IRA contribution income limits to take advantage of a Roth IRA and its benefits.
+• A “backdoor Roth IRA” is not a type of IRA, per se.
+Rather, it is more like a strategy that allows high-income earners who exceed Roth IRA contribution income limits to take advantage of a Roth IRA and its benefits.

 • Pursuing a backdoor Roth IRA strategy involves converting traditional IRA contributions for which a deduction was not taken to a Roth IRA.

-• Keep in mind that you’ll owe taxes, on a pro-rata basis, on earnings, previously deducted contributions and other taxable amounts in any of your SEP, SIMPLE and traditional IRA(s) when converting to a Roth IRA.
-This could put you in a higher tax bracket, so be sure to consult your tax professional.
+• Keep in mind that you’ll owe taxes (on a pro-rata basis) on earnings, previously deducted contributions and other taxable amounts in any of your SEP, SIMPLE and traditional IRA(s) when converting to a Roth IRA.
+This could put you in a higher tax bracket, so be sure to consult a tax professional.

 Contributors